 Stepping up to the first tee and blocking golf shots right can ruin the fun on the course.
 It’s common to block shots, but by using the techniques mentioned above and practicing, pushed shots can be stopped.

 Be sure to add any queries to the comments section and share your thoughts on blocked shots.

 Why do I block my driver?

-Blocking your driver is generally a sign that the lower body rotates faster than the upper body on the downswing.
+A block shot in golf using your driver is generally a sign that the lower body rotates faster than the upper body on the downswing.
 This results in the hips clearing while the arms are still in the process of the downswing.
 The club face is in an open position when it arrives at impact causing the ball to fly directly right.
 This is not the same shape as a slice that starts left and then moves right.

 What causes a block slice in golf?

 Blocking in golf, such as a block slice, is caused by over rotation of the lower body, and open club face at impact, combined with an out-to-in swing path.
 The open club face combined with the swing path prevents square impact and feels more like a swipe motion across the face of the club.